akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 ## Sec.
 1.03 Deadline for Receipt of Proposals

-Proposals must be received no later than **2:00 PM** standard Alaska Time on **May 27, 2025**.
+Proposals must be received no later than **12:00 PM** standard Alaska Time on **June 9, 2025**.
 Late proposals or amendments will be disqualified and not opened or accepted for evaluation.

 ## Sec.
 1.04 Mandatory Requirements